 Depart for the town of Vrnjacka Banja, making several stops en-route including the UNESCO listed archaeological site of Felix Romuliana, also known as Gamzigrad, built during the late 3rd and early 4th centuries AD as a grand imperial palace complex by the Roman Emperor Galerius.
 Felix Romuliana served as a lavish residence and mausoleum for the emperor and his family.
 The site covers an extensive area and includes various structures such as temples, palaces, baths, and fortifications.
 Continue on to Resava Cave.
 The cave was discovered in 1962 and stretches over 4.5 kilometres, although only around 800 meters are open to the public.
 One of the highlights is the Magic Spring, a small underground lake with crystal-clear water that reflects the stunning formations above.
 Arrive in Vrnjacka Banja, a popular spa town famous for its mineral springs and abundant green spaces.
 Stroll along the river front in the early evening.
 (B)

 Spend the day visiting Serbia’s most treasured monasteries, both UNESCO protected.
 First stop is Sopocani Monastery, famed for its colourful wall frescos from the 13-14th Century.
 Afterwards, head on to the magnificent Studenica Monastery, the largest and richest Orthodox monastery in Serbia, with its impressive collection of Byzantine-style frescoes.
-Also pay a visit to Gradac Nunnery, built in the 13th Century by the Serbian Queen Helen of Anjou.
-Continue Return to Vrnjacka Banja.
-(B,D)
+Return to Vrnjacka Banja to spend the night.
+(B)